 Current residents, The Royal Society, were originally founded in 1660 by a group of scientists, including architect Sir Christopher Wren and were given a royal charter by King Charles II.
 TRS moved in to Carlton House Terrace in 1967 after outgrowing their previous site at Burlington House in Piccadilly, where they had been since 1857.
 The four houses had been converted into one seamless building by William Holford and Partners, with the stained glass window from Burlington House depicting the Society’s crest.

 - The Royal Society, 6-9 Carlton House Terrace, St James, SW1Y 5AG.
 Nearest station: Charing Cross or Piccadilly Circus.
-The Royal Society will be open during Open House London on Saturday 19 September 2015 from 10am-6pm and Sunday 20 from 12-5pm (Tours every 20 minutes).
+The Royal Society will be open during Open House London on 21-22 September 2019 from 10am-5pm.
+(Tours every 20 minutes).
 For more information, visit The Royal Society website or Open House London.

 For more of Metro Girl’s blog posts on Open House London…